riconyathi/cabgo-backend/resources/docs/1.0/flutter-issues.md

 Please look at the below versions

-<strong> flutter version for Android project is 'Channel stable, 2.10.2'</strong>
+<strong> flutter version for Android & Ios project is 'Channel stable, 3.3.0'</strong>

-<strong> flutter version for IOS project is 'Channel beta, 2.11.0-0.1.pre'</strong>